Juicy2b/IoT-LNU-sommarkurs/README.md

 This temperature sensor has an accuracy of +- 4 degrees Celsius and uses 2.3-5.5V.
 More information about the sensor can be found at https://www.microchip.com/en-us/product/MCP9700#.
 Computer-side setup

+Prices were:

+Arduino Board: 240kr

+USB-microUSB cable: 32kr

+Sensorskit with breadboard and wires: 104kr

 For the setup I used OpenMV to flash (install latest firmware of MicroPython) on the arduino board and to code it I used the Thonny IDE.
 OpenMV was used because I heard some people having trouble finding the device with Thonny.
 A Datacake account was made in order to visualize the data.